naman-sonawane/helpidontknowhowtonetworkintech/README.md

 This is a full-stack web application designed to help individuals navigate networking in the tech industry.
 The project is built with modern web technologies and includes both frontend and backend components.

+👑 Best use of GenAI at JAMHacks 9

 ## Project Structure

 The project is organized into two main directories: